 A recent review of longitudinal studies in Europe of health outcomes during the ‘great recession’ (Parmar et al., 2016) indicated that many published research studies were limited because they were unable to control for individual attributes of the populations concerned and they were based on data for relatively limited periods of time (less than 10 years) and for periods of less than 3 years since the start of the crisis.

 The research reported below aimed to address these limitations using longitudinal data (including self-reported ill-health) for very large and representative longitudinal samples of individuals, derived from the UK population census, which were linked with area level data on employment trends over time in local authority areas across the country.
 While the analysis has some limitations (considered in the concluding discussion) it makes an original contribution to knowledge by demonstrating the relationships between change in individuals’ self-reported illness 2001 - 2011 and change in employment conditions in local labour markets during the recession over the period from 2007-2011.
 The analysis controls for individual attributes and for local neighbourhood conditions.
+The methods used include the use of trajectory group modelling (Jones & Nagin, 2013) to classify the ‘economic lifecourse’ of different across England and Wales during the recession.
+Although similar applications of trajectory modelling have been used in some studies of health and place (Riva and Curtis, 2012; Curtis et al., 2018; Shackelton et al, 2018) this technique has not been widely used in previous research in this field.
 We conclude with a discussion of the implications of the findings in terms of the significance of local labour market trends for health and how this may relate to welfare policies introduced during the period of austerity associated with the ‘great recession’.

 Methodology